Building a gazebo roof

 Attaching shingles was actually pretty easy and fun, since I didn't have a lot to do.
 Techniques for basic application, and for corners and ridges are explained in many places.
 Do it yourself shingling is explained here, for example.
 I used a dimensional style shingle that matched the Owens Corning shingles I had on my house.
 Dimensional shingles give you a nice shake-style look and you can afford to splurge here, given the small area and the fact you are providing your own labor.

 This roof does not leak.
-I wanted a good roof to protect the structure and minimize rot, and I wanted to install electricity so the less moisture, the better.
-Ultimately, this roof keeps you dry in most rains, but any wind will drive rain through the sides.
+I wanted a good roof to protect the structure and minimize rot, and I wanted to install electricity so the less moisture inside, the better.
+Ultimately, this roof keeps you dry in most rains, but storm winds will drive rain through the sides.

 At this stage, I had completed the basic gazebo described in my plan -- the one that is shown in the sketchup file.
 I decided the whole thing had a bit more wobble that I liked, so I added 2" x 6" angled cross braces at each of the corners, using deck screws the attach them.
 They attach to the corner posts flush with edge of the post, as shown in the picture below.